Performance-Based Infrastructure Delivery Method

 This courthouse is the first major civic building in the U.S. to be delivered through this unique type of public-private partnership, in which the developer makes a substantial equity investment, and the public sector makes availability payments, allowing for deductions if the infrastructure does not perform to set standards.
 More information about PBI

 The new courthouse is located on a site of six acres northwest of the existing courthouse, bounded by West Broadway, Maine Avenue, West 3rd Street, and Magnolia Avenue.
-The AOC acquired the site from the Long Beach Redevelopment Agency in exchange for the existing courthouse and its land.
+The Judicial Council acquired the site from the Long Beach Redevelopment Agency in exchange for the existing courthouse and its land.

 The project, completed under budget and ahead of schedule, provides for the Superior Court of Los Angeles County's high volume of criminal, traffic, civil, and family judicial proceedings.
 It houses 31 courtrooms, court administrative space, detention facilities, offices of related county justice agencies, and compatible retail space.
 A nearby parking structure has also been renovated, and surrounding streetscapes have been improved.
 The building's courtyard provides a secure interior open space.